austinrutta/account_us/doc/design.rst

 - This is a detailed chart of accounts, suitable for a medium to large company (it should also work just fine for a small company too, like mine).
 The nesting for some accounts currently goes 8 levels deep.
-This is not at all performant on the Accounts `tree view`_.
-For each level, it seems that there is an exponential increase in time used to load the chart from the database.
+This is not at all performant on the Accounts or Account Templates `tree view`_ if you try to expand all the accounts at once. `Just don't do it`_.
-  This should probably be fixed (or I should use a shallower structure), but just to let you know.

 Chart structure